Directed By: Jack Hill

 This well-guarded secret is in danger of being revealed, however, when cousins Emily (Carol Ohmart) and Peter (Quinn Redeker) pay the Merryes a surprise visit.
 Joined by their lawyer (Karl Schanzer), these two distant relatives have set their sights on the family's vast fortune, and, to strengthen their claim to it, are determined to prove the children should be locked away.

-But as these greedy cousins will soon learn, the Merrye siblings aren't about to go down without a fight!
+But as these greedy cousins will soon learn, the Merrye siblings aren't about to go down without a fight.

 Of Ralph's two sisters, Virginia is clearly the most disturbed.
-Convinced she is a spider, Virginia attacks anyone she catches in her “web” (a messenger, played by Mantan Moreland, is an early victim of hers, meeting his end in the film's opening sequence).
+Convinced she is a spider, Virginia attacks anyone she catches in her “web” (a messenger, played by Mantan Moreland, is an early victim of hers, meeting his end during the film's opening sequence).

 2 comments: